LightTag/user_guide/source/basics/primitives/schema/index.rst

     to capture while also being easy for you annotators to understand and recognize.

-    When starting an annotation project with a newly defined schema, it is worthwile to do a test run and test for tag agreement with LightTags :ref:`analytics` module.
+    When starting an annotation project with a newly defined schema, it is worthwile to do a test run and test for tag agreement with LightTags :ref:`analytics<analytics>` module.
 A good schema will show that your annotators consistently agree on a tag.
 That is when one annotator said "A" the others also said "A".

        .. figure:: typeHeatmap.jpeg